carlos-22-chasi/personal-website-beginner/README.md

 # personal-website-beginner
-This project is a showcase of my portfolio, resume, blog, and contact information.
-It's designed to provide a comprehensive overview of my skills, projects, and professional journey.
+This project is a showcase of my information about myself.
+This project also includes fun side things such as telling time, and adding google Maps, etc.